Trump's economic plans a mixed bag

 The Bad

 Trump continues to advocate for anti-free trade policies that threaten to nullify the pro-growth elements of his tax, regulatory, and energy proposals.
-While he rightfully raises questions about some of the trade policies that countries like China have pursued over the last several years, his solution is to invite a trade war, while turning away from bilateral trade agreements like the recently signed U.S.-Korea agreement, as well as multilateral agreements like NAFTA and the Trans Pacific Partnership (TPP).
+While he rightfully raises questions about some of the trade policies that countries like China have pursued over the last several years, his solution is to invite a trade war, while turning away from bilateral trade agreements like the recently signed U.S.-Korea agreement

+, as well as multilateral agreements like NAFTA and the Trans Pacific Partnership (TPP)

+.
 Although the multilateral trade agreements, in particular, are not perfect, his preference for mercantilist policies would hurt economic growth and ultimately the American worker.

 Trump has made the political calculation that outright opposition to free trade is a winner in this election cycle.
 His opponent appears to have made a similar calculation, and has recently become a critic of free trade deals like the TPP.
 But as the nominee of the party that is supposed to stand up for free trade and its benefits, Trump's position on this issue is particularly problematic.